Placeholder-Software/wasmbox/docs/getting_started/support.md

 ## Documentation Error 📚

 If you find a simple problem in the documentation such as spelling or grammar you can directly edit the page to fix the problem by clicking the `Edit This Page` link at the bottom of every page.

-For more complex problems (e.g. missing or unclear documentation) please open an issue on the [Issue Tracker](https://github.com/Placeholder-Software/wasmbox/issues).
+For more complex problems (e.g. missing or unclear documentation) please open an issue on the <links.IssueTracker />.

 ## Bug Report 🐛

-If you find a bug in Wasmbox please open an issue on the [Issue Tracker](https://github.com/Placeholder-Software/wasmbox/issues).
+If you find a bug in Wasmbox please open an issue on the <links.IssueTracker />.
 There is a template for bug reports, please fill it out in detail.

 ## Feature Request 🚀

-If you cannot achieve something with Wasmbox please open an issue on the [Issue Tracker](https://github.com/Placeholder-Software/wasmbox/issues).
+If you cannot achieve something with Wasmbox please open an issue on the <links.IssueTracker />.
 There is a template for feature requests, please fill it out in detail.

 ## Discord 💬

-The [Placeholder Software Discord Server](https://discord.gg/3RtDa2M9Bx) is also available for support.
+The <links.Discord>Placeholder Software Discord Server</links.Discord> is also available for support.
 Feel free to join the server and discuss bugs, features requests or to discuss the best way to achieve something with Wasmbox.

 ## Email ✉️

-If you have something confidential you want to discuss (or you just don't like Discord!) you can contact us by email at [admin@placeholder-software.co.uk](mailto:admin@placeholder-software.co.uk).
+If you have something confidential you want to discuss (or you just don't like Discord!) you can contact us by email at <links.Email />.